zotonic/deb/doc/manuals/datamodel/search.rst

 **is_published**

   Select published, unpublished or omit the publish check.
-Legal values are true,false or all.
+Legal values are true, false or all.

   ``is_published='all'``

 **is_public**

   Filter on whether an item is publicly visible or not.
 Valid values are 'true', 'false', 'all'.

   ``is_public='false'``

 **upcoming**

   Specifying 'upcoming' means that you only want to select things that have a start date which lies in the future.
-Like the name says, useful to select upcom  ing events.
+Like the name says, useful to select upcoming events.

   ``upcoming``